Blobfish - The Ugliest Animal in the World What is a Blobfish?

 No one is sure how long a blobfish can live.
 Deep-water fish because of their slow growth rates and reproduction and the lack of natural predators tend to live longer than their shallow-water counterparts.
 It has been suggested that it may live up to 130 years.

-The main predator endangering the future survival of the blobfish are humans.
+The main predator that may be endangering the future survival of the blobfish are humans.
 Deep sea trawlers run nets all the way down the depths at which the blobfish lives.
 It is caught up in these fishing nets and since it is commercially worthless, it is tossed back into the sea.
 But by then it is too late for the blobfish.
 It cannot survive out of its depth and is already dead.

 It is hard to be sure if the Australian blobfish is endangered as no one knows what its population numbers are.
 Conservationists believe that deep-sea trawling may have an impact on their survival.
 These assertions, however, have not been validated with any credible scientific evidence.
 To date, very few blobfish have been trawled up in fishing nets, and large areas of their habitat off the coast of Australia are not heavily trawled.
 So they may, in fact, not be serious affected by human activities.